All articles

 No, if:

-• You're chasing "cheap" deals in Sectors 95+ without understanding the risks
+• You are chasing "cheap" deals in Sectors 95+ without understanding the risks

 • You believe builder marketing over RERA data

-• You're expecting 40-50% appreciation in 2-3 years (that cycle is over for most sectors)
+• You are expecting 40–50% appreciation in 2–3 years (that cycle is over for most sectors)

-• You skip legal/financial checks because "it's a branded builder"
+• You skip legal and financial checks because "it is a branded builder"

-Bottom line: Sohna Road isn't a single market — it's five different markets stacked on one road.
+Sohna Road is not a single market — it is five different markets stacked on one road.
 Your job is to figure out which segment matches your budget, risk appetite, and timeline.
-The data is there.
-The infrastructure is (mostly) there.
-The question is whether you're doing the homework.
+The data is available.
+The infrastructure is mostly built out in the northern zones.
+The question is whether you are doing the homework — or getting it done for you.